Solid Waste Disposal Act of 1965: Resource Conservation and Recovery Act

-Congress reviewed the nation's progress in managing its solid waste generation and disposal activities, and by 1976 had decided that SDWA did not have adequate standard-setting and enforcement tools.
+Congress reviewed the nation's progress in managing its solid waste generation and disposal activities, and by 1976 had decided that SWDA did not have adequate standard-setting and enforcement tools.
 In response it enacted the Resource Conservation and Recovery Act (RCRA) in 1976.
 Congress stated that the United States was continuing to increase the amount of both hazardous and non-hazardous waste being produced and declared that in order to maintain safety and the quality of life expected across the country, new waste management practices were needed.
 The law banned the continued operation of unsafe landfills, and discusses the implications of hazardous waste, recycling, and renewable energy.
 RCRA mandates that the federal government assist local communities in managing their wastes, declares that hazardous waste must be properly managed, and calls for research into better waste management practices.
 RCRA also altered the definitions of responsibility for managing solid and hazardous waste.
 Under the new law hazardous waste was to be managed "from cradle to grave", thereby imposing responsibilities and liabilities on the creators ("generators") of waste, as well as the other parties that handle or process the waste through to its final disposal.
 (Under SWDA responsibilities were imposed only at the "end of the pipe," involving a waste disposal or treatment facility.)